-Whatever your photography needs – whether you want to step away from smartphone photography (iPhonography?) or want to upgrade your old compact camera to a DSLR, need a new snapper for an upcoming vacation or whether you’ve decided to go pro – there’s a camera out there for everyone.
+Whatever your photography needs – whether you want to step away from smartphone photography, upgrade your old compact camera to a brand-new mirrorless shooter, or just need something small for an upcoming vacation – there’s a camera out there for everyone.

-With Black Friday and Cyber Monday here, it’s the perfect time to find the kit that suits you best, with plenty of savings to boot.
+With Black Friday just around the corner, it’s the perfect time to figure out what kind of kit suits you best, with plenty of savings to boot.

 Given that there’s so much choice out there, with cameras available in every budget, it can be quite overwhelming when deciding on a purchase.
-That’s where the TechRadar team comes in – we tell you what features to look for in a camera so you can make the right decision when shopping during the Black Friday sales.
+That’s where the TechRadar team comes in – we tell you what features to look for in a camera so you can make the right decision when Black Friday comes round next month.

-As a starting point, it’s important to figure out what type camera you’re looking for.
-Cameras today come in four different types: compacts, bridge cameras, mirrorless or compact system cameras (CSCs) and DSLRs (digital single-lens reflex cameras).
+As a starting point, it’s important to figure out what type of camera you’re looking for.
+Cameras today come in four different types: compacts, bridge cameras, mirrorless or compact system cameras (CSCs), and DSLRs (digital single-lens reflex cameras).

 Bridge cameras are like compacts, just resembling DSLRs in their body design and with larger zoom lenses.
 They are still, however, an all-in-one solution.

 Mirrorless cameras are lighter versions of DSLRs, in that they use interchangeable lenses.
-They do, however, lack the bulk and weight of a DSLR as they come sans the internal mirror box – meaning they use optical viewfinders either.
+They do, however, lack the bulk and weight of a DSLR as they come sans the internal mirror box – meaning they use optical viewfinders.

 DSLRs have traditionally been the purview of the enthusiasts and professionals, or anyone looking to get serious about their photography skills.
 DSLR cameras offer the best image quality with a very polished shooting experience.
 Manufacturers offer a plethora of lenses to choose from, alongside other accessories like filters.